 Children with visual impairment need additional support to develop appropriate social and emotional skills.
 In support of this, each week we run a VIP club where all the children with VI in school can meet and undertake shared learning activities.
 Once a term, VIP club is opened up to VI children across north Hampshire.
 These sessions provide a great opportunity for parents to meet and make new contacts.

 Our VI Resource continually seeks to link with the local community for the benefit of our children.
-The school works with various charities including Guide Dogs for the Blind, RNIB, Sightsavers and Open Sight.
+The school works with various charities including Guide Dogs for the Blind, RNIB, Sightsavers and Open Sight and Southampton Football Club.

 Our resourced provision is becoming increasingly well-known and highly regarded by parents and professionals.
 We feel we can offer a high level of support that enables pupils with VI to be fully included in the life of the school and to make excellent progress with their learning and development.